broadinstitute/castnet/README.md

   },
 }
 ```
-and tie it in to our url scheme
+and tie it in to our url schema
 ```python
 URL_KEY = {
     "birds": "Bird",